SmileHnu/DEBATE/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&bull; the semantic annotation of the sentence meaning<br>
 Additionally, <code><i>Task_Proun.xls</i></code> includes an extra column specifying the exact pronunciation of the polyphonic character.
 The <code><i>metadata.xls</i></code> contains the ID, age, gender, and regional information of the recording volunteers.

-## DEBATE Dataset Usage
-DEBATE dataset is publicly available at [Zenodo](https://zenodo.org/records/15609922).
-All audio files and annotation files can be downloaded from here. <i>Please note that users are permitted to use this dataset only for non-commercial purposes under the CC BY-NC-4.0 license.</i>